Siju-lily/hello-worl/README.md

-# hello-worl
+# hello-worlds
-it is for practicing thi stuff
+it is for practicing this stuff this assignment is weird and i like myself now.